Montana Agate Rock slab 21

 Origin: Montana, US

 Shown wet.
 Not polished.
-Flaw are shown as white lines in the final picture frame.
+Flaws are shown as white lines in the final picture frame.

 We Also Recommend